thomasonzhou/minitorch/README.md

 source .venv/bin/activate
 pip install -r requirements.txt
 ```
+This will install minitorch in editable mode.

-If pip raises an error, it may be necessary to upgrade with:
+If pip raises an error, it may be necessary to upgrade before installing dependencies:
 ```python
 pip install --upgrade pip
 ```
-This will also install minitorch in editable mode.

 ## Examples
 ### Training a MNIST model